What is Magnet Fishing?

 Youth Magnet Fishing Derby

-Join Cosumnes CSD and the Kiwanis Club of Laguna-Elk Grove for the annual Youth Magnet Fishing Derby at Elk Grove Park Lake!
+Join Cosumnes CSD and the Kiwanis Club of Laguna-Elk Grove, on Saturday, March 23 2024 from 10:30 AM to 12:30 PM for the annual Youth Magnet Fishing Derby at Elk Grove Park Lake!
 This event is free for children ages 5 to 13.
 Participants must be supervised by a parent or guardian.
 Advanced registration is required - no walk-ups allowed.
 The Magnet Fishing Derby is a cooperative activity helping to keep our Elk Grove Park Lake clean and free from hazardous debris.
 Equipment will be provided free of charge, courtesy of Laguna-Elk Grove Kiwanis, and must be returned at the end of the event.
-Stay tuned for 2024 event details.